EDUCBA Logo

 The Ideal Time to Visit Guruvayur Temple

-If you want to visit during the season when there is less crowding, you should visit in the summer.
+If you want to visit during the season with less crowding, you should visit in the summer.
 But summers in southern India are challenging to manage because fewer people visit during this time.
 However, you can see crowds during April and May as the schools are closed in these months.
 While in the monsoon, the weather is quite pleasant due to the rainfall.
 So, the Guruvayur temple is a place one can visit at any time of the year.

 Dress Code for the Temple